 The over riders unbolted

 The extra bracket off.
-Easy on one side but a major pain on the other.
+It came off easy on one side but a major pain on the other.

 The centre chrome section off.
 Note the holes that need covered.